Kings heap further misery on Cavs | The Japan Times

 Warriors 113, Hornets 103

-In Charlotte, Kevin Durant scored 16 of his 33 points in the fourth quarter, Stephen Curry added 28 points on six 3-pointers in his annual homecoming game and the Warriors rallied to beat the Hornets.
+In Charlotte, Kevin Durant scored 16 of his 33 points in the fourth quarter, Stephen Curry added 28 points on six 3-pointers in his annual homecoming game and Golden State rallied to beat the Hornets.

 Thunder 114, Pelicans 105